Oregon-State-AI-Club/Reinforcement_learning_2023_2024/README.md

 3. https://www.youtube.com/watch?v=jds0Wh9jTvE&list=PL_iWQOsE6TfVYGEGiAOMaOzzv41Jfm_Ps&index=9.
 This is also very well known, it is long, however I think that Lecture 4 might be quite relevant.

+## The Idea.

+1. The Environment: Deterministic-Stochastic.
+2. Is the model known: Yes.
+3. Is the MDP Huge: No-Yes.

+### Value Iteration. [ Dynamic Programming. ].

+1. Do a Bellman Backup at each state until the error is less than epsilon.

+### Model Based Reinforcement Learning.

+1. Do a Bellman Backup

+### Model Free Reinforcement Learning.

+# This is not correct.